perseids-project/JackSON/README.md

 It was designed specifically for rapidly prototyping linked-data web applications with save and search capabilities.

 ## Install
-If running on a fresh Ubuntu 12.04 instance.
+If running on a fresh Ubuntu 12.04 instance...

+	sudo apt-get install git
+	sudo mkdir -p /var/www
+	sudo chown -R [username] /var/www
+	git clone https://github.com/caesarfeta/JackSON /var/www/JackSON
+	cd /var/www/JackSON
-	sudo ./setup.sh
+	./setup.sh

-Don't run ./setup.sh if you have an existing, highly custom Ruby environment!
-Instead...
+If you have a functioning Ruby environment you will just need to install JackRDF and JackSON

 [Install JackRDF](http://github.com/caesarfeta/jackrdf)
 Install JackSON